synyx/kudos/README.md

   -f values.yaml
 ```

-#### Migrating from v0.x to v1.0.0
+#### Migrating from v1.x to v2.0.0

-**Important**: Kudos Helm Chart v1.0.0 introduces breaking changes.
+**Important**: Kudos Helm Chart v2.0.0 introduces breaking changes by removing database management.
 If you're upgrading from an earlier version, please follow the [Migration Guide](MIGRATION.md) for step-by-step instructions.